-capacity can be used to vaccinate a cumulating number of people, cutting wedge A out of pandemic harm in Figure 1.
-The figure implicitly assumes that capacity is sufficient to vaccinate 70% of the population by then end of month 24, 21 months after vaccine approval.
+We begin by assuming for simplicity that the vaccine reduces monthly global harm linearly, in proportion to its coverage up to the 70 per cent target, as might be the case, for example, if the vaccine is randomly distributed rather than prioritizing the most vulnerable or biggest spreaders.
+The available capacity can be used to vaccinate a cumulating number of people, cutting wedge A out of pandemic harm in Figure 1.
+The figure implicitly assumes that capacity is sufficient to vaccinate 70 per cent of the population by the end of month 24, 21 months after vaccine approval.

 The world may be able to do better than a linear reduction in monthly harm by better targeting, perhaps giving priority to medical personnel, the aged, or other vulnerable demographic groups.
-According to one estimate (Bubar et al. 2021), 80% of Covid-19 mortality reduction would come from vaccinating the first 20% of a population.
+According to one estimate (Bubar et al., 2021), 80 per cent of Covid-19 mortality reduction would come from vaccinating the first 20 per cent of a population.
 Additional measures can be taken to concentrate supplies where infection rates are rising fastest or where economic losses are most severe.
 In the figure, better targeting avoids additional harm B. The convex border of B reflects the fact that initial courses going to the highest priorities relieve more harm than later courses going to lower priorities.
 We model the curve as a simple quadratic.

 So far, the example has assumed that the manufacturer waits until the vaccine succeeds in trials before investing in global capacity.
-If three months are required to build capacity, the global rollout cannot begin in earnest until month 3.
+If 3 months are required to build capacity, the global rollout cannot begin in earnest until month 3.
 Instead of waiting for the outcome of clinical trials, the manufacturer could engage in at-risk capacity investment in parallel with clinical trials rather than sequentially.
-Supposing trials take three months and capacity investment can start soon after trials start, at-risk investment accelerates the availability of capacity by three months, speeding vaccinations by three months, and avoiding three months of additional harm for those vaccinated.
-In the figure, at-risk investment shows up as a parallel shift left in the curve delineating avoided harm, reducing global harm by the area of C. The unusual sabre shape of C belies the fact that its area is simply the \$3 trillon gain obtained from accelerating the end of a pandemic costing the world \$1 trillion per month by three months.
+Supposing trials take 3 months and capacity investment can start soon after trials start, at-risk investment accelerates the availability of capacity by 3 months, speeding vaccinations by 3 months, and avoiding 3 months of additional harm for those vaccinated.
+In the figure, at-risk investment shows up as a parallel shift left in the curve delineating avoided harm, reducing global harm by the area of C. The unusual sabre shape of C belies the fact that its area is simply the \$3 trillon gain obtained from accelerating the end of a pandemic costing the world \$1 trillion per month by 3 months.

 Region D shows the additional harm avoided if at-risk investment is undertaken at double the scale.
-Capacity equals speed: instead of taking 21 months to reach 70% global coverage, doubling capacity cuts the time in half to $21 \div 2 = 10.5$ months.
+Capacity equals speed: instead of taking 21 months to reach 70 per cent global coverage, doubling capacity cuts the time in half to $21 \div 2 = 10.5$ months.
 While doubling capacity avoids substantial additional harm, it does not double the harm avoided.
 The main reason is that the example assumes enough capacity before doubling that vaccinations of the target population can be completed before the end of the pandemic.
 Doubling capacity does not increase the proportion of the population ultimately covered, just the speed that that coverage is attained.